deathworlders/online/content/book/deathworlders/chapter-40-war-two-worlds/pt5-cremation.md

 ***Master Sergeant Christian Firth***

-“Feels wrong, jus’... leavin’.
+“Feels wrong, jus’...leavin’.
 There’s still a war here.”

 Nobody could’ve missed that.
 It was the little things that told that story, not the big stuff.
 The fires were mostly out, the biodrone hordes mostly isolated, contained or just plain crushed, and Lavmuy was basically secure.
 Things were quiet.